JoaoCoelho2003/JoaoCoelho2003/README.md

 Hi 👋 My name is João Coellho
 =============================

-I am a student at University of Minho in Braga, PT, Currently in my 3rd year of the bachelor's degree and on my way to my master's.
-I have a passion for coding and love everything about it, but my main attraction resides on Artificial Intelligence and Cyber Security, areas that I plan on studying to a greater detail in the upcoming years.
-My main focus is always improving my own capacities and reach higher heights and creating new goals, each one harsher than the last.
+I'm passionate student currently pursuing my bachelor's degree at the University of Minho in Braga, Portugal.
+I'm in my third year of studies and gearing up for my master's degree.
+My primary focus is on continual self-improvement and setting ambitious goals.
+With each milestone I achieve, I strive to set the bar higher, constantly challenging myself to reach new heights.
+In the coming years, I aim to delve deeper into the intricacies of AI and Cybersecurity, honing my skills and contributing meaningfully to these dynamic fields.

 *   🌍  I'm based in Braga
 *   ✉️  You can contact me at [jhcoelho03@gmail.com](mailto:jhcoelho03@gmail.com)